 6.7.
 The school will collect and analyse destinations data to assess how well the careers programme is countering stereotypes and raising aspirations.
-The data will be reviewed by Careers Leader on a termly basis who can then base further development of the school's career guidance plan on the results and areas of success or failure.
+The data will be reviewed by Careers Leader who can then base further development of the school's career guidance plan on the results and areas of success or failure.